hashmatter/p3lib/README.md

   suggested by OctupusDHT [2], to protect DHT initiator privacy during the recursive network lookup.

-- `p3lib-sinkhole` is a PIR system [3] that delivers provable privacy for DHT lookup initiators
+- `p3lib-sinkhole` is a computational PIR system [3] that complements DHT lookups and guarantees probavle privacy for DHT lookup initiators

 | Layer | p3lib components | implementation status |